Raymond112514/RL-Cart-pole/README.md

   Figure 1: (Left) Training curve of Q-learning agent.
 (Right) Distribution of training scores.
 </p>

-From the graph, we see that the average performance of the Q-Learning agent increases slowly as the number of training episodes increase.
+The graph illustrates a gradual increase in the average performance of the Q-Learning agent as the number of training episodes rises.
+Despite this, after reaching 10,000 episodes, the average score remains below 50.
+One possible explanation could be the Q-table size, which might be excessively large.

+## Deep Q learning agent